seeLelouch/genshinStuff/README.md

 Shabby Rack Shabby Rack during the #Rockslide Version is found by breaking the second rock pile on the small hill.
 Strange Tiny Hats Strange Tiny Hats during the #Tree Nest Version are found in a fourth nest near the top of the tree. <-- THIS ONE DONE

-<ins>9.
-"When Flowers Bloom"</ins>

-Grants the Wonders of the World achievement Up by the Roots if the player defeats the Whopperflower in the Whopperflower version of the commission.

 # Craftable weapons </h1>

 - [x] Whiteblind 5/5